 The pandemic presented unexpected challenges and opportunities in teaching.
 This historic period found many educators developing online teaching skills and thinking about pedagogy differently.
 As we transition into a new era of education, instructors are pondering how this online-only experience can contribute to a strategy for enhancing teaching and learning in the post-pandemic world.

 In the first three parts of this series on education beyond the pandemic, we look at:

-In this final installment of our four-part series on transitioning beyond the pandemic, our panelists discuss what they experienced in the pandemic and what it means for enhanced education during this upcoming fall and beyond.
+In this final instalment of our four-part series on transitioning beyond the pandemic, our panelists discuss what they experienced in the pandemic and what it means for enhanced education during this upcoming fall and beyond.

 Meet the panelists

 - Host: James Colliander, founder of Crowdmark and professor of mathematics at University of British Columbia

 - Panelist: Fiona Dunbar, mathematics lecturer at University of Waterloo

 - Panelist: Jana Arcibald, instructor III in the Department of Mathematics and Computer Science at University of Lethbridge

 - Panelist: Sean Fitzpatrick, instructor III in the Department of Mathematics and Computer Science at University of Lethbridge